Nityant17/Cybersec-Stuff/Linux_Luminarium/Comprehending_Commands.md

 ## removing files
 **Commands used:**
-- `cat`  : Used to
+- `rm`  : Used to remove files

 **Thought Process:**
-- Need to
+- Need to delete the `delete_me` file and run "/check" program to confirm the deletion and get the flag, so use `rm` command to delete the file and run the program.

 **Solution:**
-- Start the challenge, input the command
+- Start the challenge, input the command  `rm delete_me` to delete the file, then input `/challenges/check` to run the program to confirm the deletion and get the flag.

 **Flag Obtained:**
-- **
+- *pwn.college{4jEYOqYwBz_ZbxlrmlgZmgW4WHT.dZTOwUDLwMTN0czW}*

 ## hidden files
 **Commands used:**